Skip to main content

 1. Fabulous Cycle-Trails

-One of the joys of cycling is exploring areas not accessible by car – Derbyshire and the Peak District are ideal.
-There are numerous cycle routes throughout Derbyshire and the Peak National Park.
-An excellent option for family groups is the trails around the reservoirs.
+One of the joys of cycling is exploring areas inaccessible by car—Derbyshire and the Peak District are ideal.
+Numerous cycle routes are available throughout Derbyshire and the Peak National Park.
+The trails around the reservoirs are an excellent option for family groups.

 Cycle the 8-mile trail that circles Carsington Water or the longer 15-mile route around the Derwent Reservoirs.
-The Carsington trail is nearly all off-road, so ideal for family groups.
-There are also good eating facilities, toilets and play facilities for children.
+The Carsington trail is nearly all off-road, so it is ideal for family groups.
+There are also good eating facilities, toilets, and play facilities for children.

 2. Choice of Terrains